Foto del docente

 Keywords: Artificial intelligence Complex systems Bio-inspired robotics Swarm robotics Complex systems biology Genetic regulatory network models Hybrid Metaheuristics

-His current research activities are mainly devoted to bio-inspired robotics, emergent phenomena in complex systems and complex systems biology.
-Formerly, he was also working in the field of constrained optimisation problems and hybrid metaheuristics.
+His research activities encompass bio-inspired robotics, emergent phenomena in complex systems, complex systems biology, and the philosophical aspects of complexity.
+Previously, he also worked on constrained optimization problems and hybrid metaheuristics.